Henry Grattan Nolan: Biography

 After the war, he received a second Bachelor of Arts in 1921 from University College, Oxford.
 He was called to the English and Alberta bars.
 He returned to Calgary to practice law, as an associate with the firm of Bennett, Hannah & Sanford, founded by Richard Bedford Bennett.

 In 1928, he married Doris Margery McCarter.
 They had two daughters, Moira and Shelagh.

 During World War II, he served with the Canadian Army, becoming a Vice-Judge Advocate General with the rank of brigadier.
 From 1945 to 1948, he was a prosecutor before the International Military Tribunal for the Far East at Tokyo.
-He was made a Commander of the Order of the British Empire in 1946.
+He was made a Commander of the Order of the British Empire in January 1946.

 On March 1, 1956, he was appointed to the Supreme Court of Canada and served barely a year until his death in 1957 at the age of 64.